areebarshad/Black-Scholes-Option-Trading/README.md

 - tests.py #Unit tests for componenets
 - requirements.txt #Libraries used in the project

-## Author: Areeb Arshad, Virginia Tech Sophomore
+### Author: Areeb Arshad | Virginia Tech | Data Science, Statistics, and Mathematics

 ## Notes